 a) Selection and follow up of the Candidates

 Concerning the work of vocation promotion, the criteria and norms of the vocational discernment prescribed by the Ratio are kept in mind.
 Regular three-day vocation camps are held in different regions at Hyderabad, Kadapa, Chandur, Mariapuram and Gunadala from where selected boys attend the final three-weeks camp in summer.
-This is conducted either in Gunadala or in Guntupalli by the Vocation Promoter with the help of a team of Brothers.
+This is conducted either in Chandur or in Wyra by the Vocation Promoter with the help of a team of Brothers.
 Those selected finally reach our aspirantate.
 Furthermore, regular visits to their schools, boardings, homes and correspondence with them has resulted in building rapport with them.
-The Vocation Promoter through his regular visits and meetings stays in contact with the formation team, in particular to the formation community at Gunadala.
+The Vocation Promoter through his regular visits and meetings stays in contact with the formation team, in particular to the formation community at Chandur.

 b) Formation Houses: